Discussion –

 Use Multiple Methods

 Every teacher has a go-to assessment method that they feel comfortable using.
-Unfortunately, expecting that a single method will give you a comprehensive idea of the knowledge level of the students is not a very practical outlook on teaching.
+Unfortunately, expecting that a single method will give you a comprehensive idea of the students’ knowledge level is not a very practical outlook on teaching.

 Various assessment methods evaluate different aspects of learning.
-When used in conjunction, these methods present a holistic picture of the student’s abilities.
-Hence, feel free to experiment with several assessment methods to understand your students’ current standing better.
+When used in conjunction, they present a holistic picture of the student’s abilities.
+Hence, feel free to experiment with several assessment methods to better understand your students’ current standing.

 Specify the Objectives

 All education programs set out to instill specific skills in their students.
-These skills are defined as part of the learning objective of the course.
+These skills are defined as part of the course’s learning objective.
 Teachers must use the learning objectives to guide their assessment strategy to ensure they do not go off course with the assessment questions.

 Teachers should share these learning objectives with students to help them identify the skills they need to acquire by the end of the course.
-The knowledge of the learning objectives helps students to steer their education in the right direction.
+This knowledge helps students steer their education in the right direction.

 Stick to the Goals

 Specifying the objectives is one part of the puzzle.
 Sticking to those objectives is what makes an assessment practical.
 Effective assessments incorporate only the activities that contribute to achieving the goals.
-Teachers should discard any activity that fails to meet the requirements of the course to avoid wasting time.
+Teachers should discard any activity that fails to meet the course requirements to avoid wasting time.

 Eliminate Biases

-The teaching profession imposes a responsibility on teachers to adopt neutrality and shed biases.
+The teaching profession is responsible for teachers adopting neutrality and shedding biases.
 Failure to eliminate biases is detrimental to the execution of practical assessment.
 It gives rise to insecurity and distrust amongst students, which affects their short-term performance and compromises them in the long run.

-Teachers must strive towards a teaching environment free from any biases allowing every student an equal opportunity to excel.
+Teachers must strive to create an environment free from biases, allowing every student an equal opportunity to excel.

 Involve students